-- assume responsibility for your own behavior; - be in school and on time every day, if well; - make an effort to learn; - respect individuals and property; - use appropriate, responsible behavior at all times; and - help maintain a safe, alcohol, drug, and weapon-free environment.
+- assume responsibility for your behavior; - be in school and on time every day, unless ill; - make an effort to learn; - respect individuals and property; - use appropriate, responsible behavior at all times; and - help maintain a safe, alcohol, drug, and weapon-free environment, which may include reporting to the front office or other responsible adult any information or concerns you may have about safety.
+Remember, if you see something, say something.